slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 -->

 <!--But it's not just a question of how much progress I made in 2018, but how much progress I would've made if not for the induced debilitation in the middle of it, that lasted more than a year, and which wasn't interupted until after Henry left, and I was already forced onto new work, to meet Chenliang's additional demands.-->

+Henry once said, "Worrying about AI is like worrying about traffic on Mars."
+What about worrying about your own PhD student?